 A peace bond is a court order issued by a justice of the peace designed to keep the peace by protecting someone whose person or property has been threatened—but where harm has yet to occur.
-The peace bond orders the person who made the threat to provide a bond payable to the State of Texas.
+The peace bond orders the person who threatened to provide a bond payable to the State of Texas.
 If the person who made the threat commits the threatened offense, then they pay the amount of that bond to the State of Texas.

 Someone who was threatened files a peace bond complaint and statement of offense with the justice of the peace in that person’s justice of the peace precinct.
 Then the justice of the peace will issue an arrest warrant for the accused.

 Both the accuser and the complaining party appear before the justice of the peace and present their arguments about the peace bond complaint.
-If the justice of the peace determines that the offense was intended to be committed, or that the threat was seriously made, the justice will require the accused to post a bond in the amount that the justice believes to be appropriate under the circumstances.
+If the justice of the peace determines that the offense was intended to be committed or that the threat was seriously made, the justice will require the accused to post a bond in the amount that the justice believes to be appropriate under the circumstances.

 The bond will state that if the accused violates a condition of the bond, then the justice can forfeit the bond and cause the amount of the bond to pay to the State of Texas, as well as punish the accused for contempt.

 A contempt finding could result in a fine, confinement of the accused, or both.
 Along with the imposition of these provisions in the order, the costs of the proceeding will also be charged against the accused.
-On the other hand, if the justice determines that the peace bond complaint was made without good reason, or that no serious threat was made by the accused, then the justice will order the discharge of the accused and can order that the complaining party pay the costs of the proceeding.
+On the other hand, if the justice determines that the peace bond complaint was made without good reason or that no serious threat was made by the accused, then the justice will order the discharge of the accused and can order that the complaining party pay the costs of the proceeding.

 A peace bond is only made of paper.
-It cannot protect the complaining party from someone who does not think or care about consequences, or who is unconcerned about losing bond money or a potential arrest.
-In addition to having a peace bond issued, it is definitely wise for the complaining party to have a safety plan in place.
+It cannot protect the complaining party from someone who does not think or care about consequences or who is unconcerned about losing bond money or a potential arrest.
+In addition to having a peace bond issued, it is wise for the complaining party to have a safety plan in place.